The success of St Rocco’s Palliative Virtual Ward

 Independent evaluation by Healthwatch Warrington provided an opportunity for impartial feedback and areas for improvement to be identified.
 It is a privilege to work with such an amazing clinical team within the hospice and health and social care partners.
 The evaluation and positive patient feedback is a reflection on the clinical team’s ideas for new ways of working and dedication to deliver high quality, sustainable care.

-The IHospices nationally are currently struggling with projected deficits and risk of future sustainability.
+The Hospices nationally are currently struggling with projected deficits and risk of future sustainability.
 The virtual ward provides a different model of care, offering choice for patients and those important to them and a different financial model.
 With continued partnership working, the virtual ward offers a supplementary service to enhance care for patients and our community.
 Areas for improvement and learning were also identified as part of the independent review and the team, working closely with Graphnet and partners, are supporting further development of the virtual ward.

 The Palliative Virtual Ward has provided a supplementary service to support patients living with a palliative diagnosis and those important to them.
 Through the use of advanced digital technology, we have been able to support an increased numbers of patients and families to enable their loved ones to remain at home.
 The